blaylockbk/HorelS3-Archive/README.md

 would want to do this for each file added to the S3 archive that you want to be downloadable from the download URL.

-s3cmd is installed here: `/uufs/chpc.utah.edu/common/home/horel-group/archive_s3/s3cmd-1.6.1`
+s3cmd is installed here: `/uufs/chpc.utah.edu/common/home/horel-group/archive_s3/s3cmd-1.6.1/s3cmd`

+#### Make public (first navigate to `/uufs/chpc.utah.edu/common/home/horel-group/archive_s3/s3cmd-1.6.1` directory)
+A single file: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/filename.grib2 --acl-public`
+A directory: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/ --acl-public --recursive`

+#### Make private
+A single file: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/filename.grib2 --acl-private`
+A directory: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/ --acl-private --recursive`

+## How is `rclone` and `s3cmd` configured?
 Configuration files for the mesohorse user:
 `/scratch/local/mesohorse/.s3cfg`
 `/scratch/local/mesohorse/.rclone-conf`

-#### Make public (first navigate to `/uufs/chpc.utah.edu/common/home/horel-group/archive_s3/s3cmd-1.6.1` directory)
-A single file: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/filename.grib2 --acl-public` A directory: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/ --acl-public --recursive`

-#### Make private
-A single file: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/filename.grib2 --acl-private` A directory: `./s3cmd setacl s3://HRRR/oper/sfc/20170101/ --acl-private --recursive`

 ## How much space is left and when will the S3 archive fill up?
+My current estimates are that the 30 TB on S3 will fill up around mid-August.
-run the script `remaining_S3_disk_space.py` which produces output like this...
+For an update, run the script `remaining_S3_disk_space.py` which produces output like this...
 > Horel S3 Usage
   ==================================
   Allocation : 30.00 TB